-120. In any proceedings under this Act-

-- (a) a certificate of birth is evidence of the age of the person named in the certificate and in the absence of a certificate of birth, the court may receive and act on any other information relating to age that it considers reliable; - (b) the testimony of a parent as to the age of a child or juvenile is admissible as evidence of the age of that child or juvenile, and - (c) the court may draw inferences as to the age of a person from the
+- 120. In any proceedings under this Act- - (a) a certificate of birth is evidence of the age of the person named in the certificate and in the absence of a certificate of birth, the court may receive and act on any other information relating to age that it considers reliable;

+- (b) the testimony of a parent as to the age of a child or juvenile is admissible as evidence of the age of that child or juvenile, and - (c) the court may draw inferences as to the age of a person from the person's appearance or from statements made by the person in direct examination or cross-examination.

-A.D.
-2018] JUVENILE JUSTICE ACT 2018 [No. 8 person's appearance or from statements made by the p direct examination or cross-examination. person in Evidence of a child or juvenile.
-Cap.
-5:03 121.
-Subject to the provisions of the Evidence Act, the evidence of or a juvenile may be taken in proceedings under this Act only after in the proceedings has- (a) explained to a witness who is a child, the duty to speak the the consequences of failing to do so; and truth and (b) explained to a witness who is a juvenile if the court connecessary, the duty to speak the truth and the consequences to do so.
+Evidence of a child or juvenile.

+- 121. Subject to the provisions of the Evidence Act, the evidence of a child or a juvenile may be taken in proceedings under this Act only after the court in the proceedings has- - (a) explained to a witness who is a child, the duty to speak the truth and the consequences of failing to do so; and - (b) explained to a witness who is a juvenile if the court considers it necessary, the duty to speak the truth and the consequences of failing to do so.

 If forms not prescribed.

-Cap.
-10:01 Cap.
-10:02 122.
-In any case for which forms are not prescribed under this Act to set out in the Criminal Law (Procedure) Act, and the Summary Jun (Procedure) Act, with any modifications that the circumstances re- other appropriate forms, may be used. risdiction
+122. In any case for which forms are not prescribed under this Act the forms set out in the Criminal Law (Procedure) Act, and the Summary Jurisdiction (Procedure) Act, with any modifications that the circumstances require, or other appropriate forms, may be used.